Credit Card Processing

 Ready to learn more about how interchange rates and fees work?
 This guide explains how interchange fees are calculated and includes interchange fees tables for Visa, MasterCard, and Discover.

 This guide explores the 3 most common credit card pricing models, including interchange plus pricing, flat rate credit card pricing, and tiered pricing models.

 This guide explains how credit card chargebacks (payment disputes) work, the fees involved, and the long-term consequences if your business has too many chargebacks.
 Additionally, we’ll cover ways to prevent chargebacks and fight against illegitimate chargebacks (often called “friendly fraud”) when they arise.

 Part 2: Ways to Accept Credit Cards

-This section covers the available ways to accept credit card payments, explains the differences between in-person, mobile, and online credit card processing, and explores the specific credit card processing needs of small businesses and restaurants.
+This section covers the available ways to accept credit card payments, explains the differences between in-person, mobile, and online credit card processing, and explores some of the specific credit card processing needs of small businesses, online businesses, and restaurants.